 Break your goals down

-Saving for a house deposit may feel overwhelming and and you may think you’ll never get there.
-But if you break the goal down into bite sized pieces it will feel much more achievable.
+Saving for a house deposit may feel overwhelming and you may think you’ll never get there.
+But if you break the goal down into bite-sized pieces it will feel much more achievable.
 For example, rather than save $150,000, break it down into 30 parcels of $5,000.
 You’re also more likely to reach your goal faster as you’ll pay more attention to the smaller changes you could be making to get there and you’ll be continually motivated as you hit each milestone.

 Think outside the box